 The G3 High Traction

 is by far the most unique product in our test.
-As such, it is a clear contender for a Top Pick award.
+As such, it is a definite contender for a Top Pick award.
 We grant this award to niche products that perform very well and the G3 High Traction offers greater grip.
 This grip comes at the cost of significant reduction in glide, as well as a heavier and bulkier packed form.
 The glue is just right, while the tip and tail kit is the best among the universally compatible skins.
-If you ski and skin in zones where pre set skin tracks are just that steep (Utah's Wasatch, we're talking to you) and you find yourself slipping backwards often, this can be a good choice for you.
+If you ski and skin in zones where pre-set skin tracks are just that steep (Utah's Wasatch, we're talking to you) and you find yourself slipping backward often, this can be a good choice for you.
 Before you drop coin on this specialized product, however, know that these skins are slower on the glide.
 The resistance is significant.
 Technique, as is often the case, can trump equipment when it comes to skinning grip.
 Technique, however, will never make big grippy skins glide better.
 You've been warned, but you'll probably still snap these skins up.
 Enjoy!

 Read full review: G3 High Traction

 For backcountry skiers, especially those new to the sport, choosing climbing skins is often an afterthought.
 Many times, it is simplest to just go with the skins that the manufacturer sells with the skis.
 Other times, the consumer just goes with what is cheapest or from the most familiar brand.
 For the most part, all skins on the market are worthy, but we feel that this casual choice can be improved considerably.
 Some skins are overall better than others, while some are purpose-built for certain conditions and circumstances.